Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

     e.
 Joins all of the sections and elminiates duplicate features
     f.
 Adds -9999 values for zones that are not assigned any value
     g.
 Calculates the areas for the buffer polygons in the shapefile
+    h.
+Outputs the specified spatial statistic for all of the buffers as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\riparianBuffers\gisTables\forest_50ft.dbf`).
+    i.
+Outputs the polygon areas as a `.dbf` file.

   Example output:

   | FEATUREID | COUNT  |    AREA    |    MEAN    |